kblok/kblok.github.io/_posts/2021-03-22-puppeteer-sharp-3-is-here.md

 I'm so excited to announce that, after eight months, Puppeteer-Sharp 3 is here!
 ![party](https://media.giphy.com/media/1yJEEsgy4q2bu/giphy.gif)

-Getting Puppeteer-Sharp 3 out was quite a challenge. **The lack of [sponsors](https://github.com/sponsors/hardkoded) on Puppeteer-Sharp** and the [strong support of Microsoft on Playwright-Sharp](https://www.hardkoded.com/blog/playwright-sharp-joins-microsoft) made me put all my efforts on Playwright-Sharp.
+Getting Puppeteer-Sharp 3 out was quite a challenge. **The lack of [sponsors](https://github.com/sponsors/hardkoded) on Puppeteer-Sharp** and the [strong support of Microsoft on Playwright-Sharp](https://www.hardkoded.com/blog/playwright-sharp-joins-microsoft) made me put all my efforts on Playwright-Sharp in the past few months.

 But while a was writing the [UI Testing with Puppeteer](https://www.uitestingwithpuppeteer.com/) book, Puppeteer-Sharp got to 1 Million downloads (1 million downloads and only three sponsors), I said to myself: "Hey, let's do something to celebrate!"
 So I decided to wrap up **Experimental Firefox Support**.
 And that took us to v3!